Shneur Zalman of Liadi: Arrests

 A king had an only son who became ill and all the attending doctors were at a loss of how to heal him.
 A wise person understood the only possible cure.
 He told the king that he would have to desecrate the royal crown by removing its most precious jewel.
 This would have to be ground up and fed to the king's son.
 The king regretted the loss to his majesty but immediately agreed that the life of his son was more important.
 The jewel was ground and the solution was fed to the son.
 Most of the cure fell to the ground, but the son received a few drops and became cured.
 Concluded Schneur Zalman in defence of Hasidic dissemination, the king represents God, and the son represents the Jewish community, who recognise the "God of Israel".
 At the time of the emerging Hasidic movement, the Jewish people were at a physical and spiritual low ebb.
 The only cure would be the dissemination of the inner Divine teachings of Hasidic thought.
-Even though this would also involve their desecration, this would fully be justified in order to heal the people.
+Even though this would also involve their desecration, this would fully be justified to heal the people.
 The accusing student of the Maggid realised the wisdom of this, and agreed with Schneur Zalman.
 When the Maggid heard about this, he told Schneur Zalman that "you have saved me from the Heavenly accusation".

 The story of this parable is famous across other Hasidic dynasties as well.
 Chabad commentary asks about this the question of why a new Heavenly accusation would have arisen against Shneur Zalman himself, and result in his incarceration in St. Petersburg.
 Had he not already received the Heavenly agreement to the wisdom of disseminating Chassidic teachings?
 Since Chabad thought presented Hasidic thought with a new degree of elucidation in intellectual form, this caused a new, more severe Heavenly accusation to emerge.
 This went beyond the justified spiritual revival and healing of mainstream Hasidism.
 Here, in Hasidic thought, Schneur Zalman was seeking to fulfill the Messianic impulse to disseminate Hasidic philosophy as a preparation for Mashiach.
 Therefore, his subsequent exoneration by the Tzarist authorities is interpreted in Chabad as a new Heavenly agreement to begin the fullest dissemination of Hasidic thought without its prior limitations.
 Chabad tradition tells that in prison, Schneur Zalman was visited by the deceased Baal Shem Tov and Maggid of Mezeritch, who told him the reason for his imprisonment.
 In reply to the question of whether he should stop, they replied that once released, he should continue with even more dedication.
 Therefore, in Chabad thought, the 19th day of Kislev is called the "New Year of Hasidut", complementing the other 4 Halachic "New Year" dates in the Hebrew calendar.